deepak2431/deepak2431.github.io/_posts/2020-07-03-GSOC-First-Evaluation.md

 ### Addition memory game

 In this activity, the child needs to turn the cards to match an addition and its result, until all the cards are gone.
 The goal of this activity is to practice addition.
-After the implementation of multiple datasets for enumeration memory games it's not that difficult to add multiple datasets for other memory activities as we just need to create different Data.qml files in the resource directory and load the datasets.
+After the implementation of multiple datasets for enumeration memory games it's not that difficult to add multiple datasets for other memory activities.
+We just need to create different Data.qml files in the resource directory and load the datasets.
 For this activity we need to use the function getAddTable() implemented in math_util.js and pass the arguments for the respective numbers.
 In this activity there is a total of 10 multiple datasets.
 This activity has two mode as a second mode "with Tux" so I have implemented multiple datasets for this too.
 The dataset content of the activity Addition memory games with Tux is the same as without Tux.
 Once I have implemented the datasets for both modes, I made a merge request from my working branch.

 Code of Data.qml file